 What if leadership demands ROI numbers before we have reliable data?

 Report what you have with explicit confidence ranges.
-Say 'Layer 1 adoption is at 78%, Layer 2 gross time savings estimate is 25-35% with a 15-20% rework discount still being measured, and Layer 3-4 data requires 8 more weeks.'
+'Layer 1 adoption is at 78%.
+Layer 2 gross time savings is 25-35% with a 15-20% rework discount still being measured.
+Layer 3-4 needs 8 more weeks.'
 Honest uncertainty is more defensible than confident fiction.
+Senior leaders who have seen a few cycles know the difference.

 Should we measure individual developer productivity with AI tools?

-No. Individual metrics create gaming, resentment, and misleading signals.
+No. Individual metrics produce gaming, resentment, and misleading signals.
 Measure at the team level.
-A team of ten developers using AI effectively looks different from any individual metric — what matters is whether the team ships better work faster, not whether Developer #7 accepted more AI suggestions than Developer #3.
+A team of ten developers using AI effectively does not look like any individual metric — what matters is whether the team ships better work faster, not whether Developer #7 accepted more suggestions than Developer #3.
+Individual AI productivity dashboards are a recruitment problem waiting to happen.

 How do we handle the Hawthorne effect in AI measurement?

-You cannot eliminate it, but you can reduce it.
-Use long measurement periods (the effect fades over time), measure with delivery system data rather than observation, and compare against control groups who know they are also being measured.
-The effect biases both groups similarly.
+You cannot eliminate it.
+You can reduce it.
+Use long measurement windows — the effect fades over time.
+Pull metrics from delivery system data rather than human observation.
+Compare against control groups who also know they are being measured.
+The bias affects both groups similarly, which is exactly the point of a control.

 What is a realistic payback period for AI developer tools?

 For well-implemented coding assistants with honest cost accounting: 2-4 quarters to net positive ROI at the team level.
-If someone claims payback in weeks, they are either excluding costs from the denominator or measuring gross savings without the rework discount.
+If anyone claims payback in weeks, they are either excluding costs from the denominator or counting gross savings without the rework discount.
+Both are common.
+Both are wrong.

 A note on methodology